-17 §11-L Deposit of money into the Hawaii election campaign 18 fund's subaccount for the comprehensive public funding program.
-19 The following moneys shall be deposited into the subaccount of 20 the Hawaii election campaign fund established under section 21 11-421:
+15 §11-L Deposit of money into the Hawaii election campaign 16 fund's subaccount for the comprehensive public funding program.
+17 The following moneys shall be deposited into the subaccount of 18 the Hawaii election campaign fund established under section 19 11-421:

-1 (1) Appropriations made by the legislature for the 2 purposes of this subpart; 3 (2) Excess seed money contributions; 4 (3) Qualifying contributions, including any excess 5 qualifying contributions of certified candidates; 6 (4) Unspent public funds distributed to any certified 7 candidate; 8 (5) Fines levied by the commission for violation of this 9 subpart; and 10 (6) Voluntary donations made for the purposes of this 11 subpart.
-12 §11- M Violations; penalties.
-Any candidate who knowingly 13 attempts to fraudulently qualify for or receive public funding 14 shall: 15 (1) Have the candidate's certification for comprehensive 16 (1) Have the candidate's certification for comprehensive public funding revoked.
-Upon revocation of 16 17 (1) (1) public funding revoked.
-Upon revocation of 17 (1) public funding revoked.
-Upon revocation of certification, the certified candidate shall repay all
+20 (1) Appropriations made by the legislature for the 21 purposes of this subpart;

-(2) Be subject to fines and penalties as specifically provided in this subpart and other fines or penalties pursuant to sections 11-410 and 11-412 and the Hawaii Penal Code.
+1 (2) Excess seed money contributions; 2 (3) Qualifying contributions, including any excess 3 qualifying contributions of certified candidates; 4 (4) Unspent public funds distributed to any certified 5 candidate; 6 (5) Fines levied by the commission for violation of this 7 subpart; and 8 (6) Voluntary donations made for the purposes of this 9 subpart.
+10 §11- M Violations; penalties.
+Any candidate who knowingly 11 attempts to fraudulently qualify for or receive public funding 11 12 attempts shall: to fraudulently qualify for or receive public funding - 12 shall: 12 13 shall: Have the candidate's certification for comprehensive 12 13 14 shall: Have the candidate's certification for comprehensive public funding revoked.
+Upon revocation of 12 13 14 15 shall: Have the candidate's certification for comprehensive public funding revoked.
+Upon revocation of certification, the certified candidate shall repay all 12 13 14 15 16 shall: Have the candidate's certification for comprehensive public funding revoked.
+Upon revocation of certification, the certified candidate shall repay all public funds received within ten business days to the 12 13 14 15 16 17 shall: Have the candidate's certification for comprehensive public funding revoked.
+Upon revocation of certification, the certified candidate shall repay all public funds received within ten business days to the Hawaii election campaign fund's subaccount for the pursuant to sections 11-410 and 11-412 and the Hawaii Penal Code.

-5 §11-N Forms; receipts; candidate guide and trainings.
-The 6 commission shall create and publish all forms and receipts 7 required to operate the comprehensive public funding program.
-8 The commission shall create and publish a candidates' guide to 9 the comprehensive public funding program that shall include an 10 explanation of rules and procedures applicable to candidates and 11 shall be updated annually.
+3 §11-N Forms; receipts; candidate guide and trainings.
+The 4 commission shall create and publish all forms and receipts 5 required to operate the comprehensive public funding program.
+6 The commission shall create and publish a candidates' guide to 7 the comprehensive public funding program that shall include an 8 explanation of rules and procedures applicable to candidates and 9 shall be updated annually.

-Prior to the 2028 general election year and any subsequent general election year for which the comprehensive public funding program shall be operative, the commission shall provide at least four trainings on the program for candidates and other interested individuals.
+Before the 2028 general election year and any subsequent general election year for which the comprehensive public funding program shall be operative, the commission shall provide at least four trainings on the program for candidates and other interested individuals.

-17 §11-0 Sufficiency of funding for the comprehensive public 18 funding program.
-On September 1 of each odd-numbered year 19 preceding a general election year, the commission shall 20 determine whether there is a minimum of \$30,000,000 in the 21 Hawaii election campaign fund's subaccount for the comprehensive public funding program established under section 11-421 to certify candidates during the next election and provide funding for the comprehensive public funding program authorized under this subpart.
+15 \$11-0 Sufficiency of funding for the comprehensive public 16 funding program.
+On September 1 of each odd-numbered year 17 preceding a general election year, the commission shall 18 determine whether there is a minimum of \$30,000,000 in the 19 Hawaii election campaign fund's subaccount for the comprehensive 20 public funding program established under section 11-421 to 21 certify candidates during the next election and provide funding for the comprehensive public funding program authorized under this subpart.